unicornunicode/FACT/INSTALL.md

 - When using Docker Desktop, remember to allocate enough disk space to your Docker Desktop machine.
 - Do keep tabs on the amount of disk space left.

+## Kubernetes Multi-node Deployment

+We have not yet documented and tested multi-node deployments, thus you are on your own for now.
+We have plans to write Kubernetes manifests for multi-node deployments.

 <!-- vim: set conceallevel=2 et ts=2 sw=2: -->